 The house that stood on this site until 1904 was once home to Ludwig van Beethoven, who died an edifying death here on March 26th, 1827.
 Erected with the agreement of the Abbey of Heiligenkreuz by the Rossauer Male Choral Association on November 3rd, 1929

-- The unusually decorative entrance to the house features two reliefs: one of Beethoven and one of Lenau:
+- The unusually decorative entrance to the house has two further reliefs: one of Beethoven and one of Lenau: